masastack/MASA.Framework/src/Storage/Masa.Contrib.Storage.ObjectStorage.Aliyun/README.md

 ````

 support:
-* GetSecurityToken: Gets the security token(Sts RegionId And RoleArn And RoleSessionName are required)
+* GetSecurityToken: Gets the security token(Sts RegionId and RoleArn and RoleSessionName are required)
 * GetObjectAsync: Gets the stream of object data
 * PutObjectAsync: Upload objects via Stream
 * ObjectExistsAsync: Determine whether the object exists